Nate-Mantell/Nathaniel-Mantell-Professional-Profile/src/markdown-pages/2020-04-04-post-three-how-to-write-the-perfect-user-story.md

 **User Stories:**

 As a...
 I want...
 So that...

 **Acceptance Criteria:**

 1. Criterion 1
-   a) Criterion 1.a
+   &nbsp;&nbsp;&nbsp;a.
+Criterion 1.a
-   b) Criterion 1.b
+   &nbsp;&nbsp;&nbsp;b.
+Criterion 1.b
-   1. Criterion 1.b.1
+   &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;i.
+Criterion 1.b.i
-1. Criterion 2
+2. Criterion 2

 **Relevant Assets:**
 wireframe 1
 wireframe 2
 prototype 1
 graphics file 1

 **Background:**
-Some background info to give context about what has already been developed, relevant events that may relate to the work that is being performed, and relevant user concerns and business concerns which aren't actually requirements for acceptance criteria
+Some background info to give context about what has already been developed, what the future might look like, relevant events that may relate to the work that is to be performed, and relevant user concerns, business concerns, and technical concerns which aren't actually requirements for acceptance criteria

-# Using the BDD Given..
+## Using the BDD Given..
 Then..
 When.. form in your User Story

 Depending on the arrangement you have with your team, and the time you have to write the stories, you may go further to use the "Behavioral Driven Development" technique of Given..
 Then..
 When..